Weißensee (Berlin)

 Weißensee (/de/) is a quarter in the borough of Pankow in Berlin, Germany, that takes its name from the small lake Weißer See (literally 'White Lake') within it.
-Before Berlin's 2001 administrative reform, Weißensee was a borough in its own right, consisting of the quarters of Weißensee, Heinersdorf, Blankenburg, Karow, and Stadtrandsiedlung Malchow.
-A fictional German-language TV series by the same name is set in the borough between 1980 and 1990 during the communist era.
+Before Berlin's 2001 administrative reform, Weißensee was a borough in its own right, consisting of the quarters of: Weißensee, Heinersdorf, Blankenburg, Karow, and Stadtrandsiedlung Malchow.
+A fictional German-language TV series by the same name is set in the borough, between 1980 and 1990, during the Bolshevik era.

 History

 Weißensee was first mentioned in 1313 as Wittense.
 The first settlers subsisted on fishing and established themselves on the eastern shore of the lake, where an old trade route connected Berlin with Szczecin (Stettin) and the Baltic Sea – today the Bundesstraße 2 federal highway.